What are Dermal Fillers?

 The Answers to all of Your Questions

-Q. Are dermal fillers and Botox the same procedure?
+Q. Are dermal fillers and anti-wrinkle injections the same procedure?

 A. No. They are actually very different.
 Dermal fillers are a gel-like consistency that is injected into various areas to provide volume and a plump look.
-Botox is made from a neurotoxin that is designed to temporarily paralyse the muscles.
-Each of these will provide very different results we recommend coming in for a obligation free consult with our doctor to ensure you know which one you want and which one will provide the appearance that you are trying to achieve.
+Anti-Wrinkle Injections are made from a neurotoxin that is designed to temporarily paralyse the muscles.
+Each of these will provide very different results we recommend coming in for a obligation free consult with our cosmetic injector to ensure you know which one you want and which one will provide the appearance that you are trying to achieve.
 Viewing before/after photos can help you to see how the two injections vary.